-Our woodland scheme takes place during school holidays at the Thriftwood Scout Camp in Brentwood.
+Our woodland scheme took place during school holidays at the Thriftwood Scout Camp in Brentwood.
 This club gives children and young people the opportunity to experience inclusive outdoor activities, something many of our children and young people rarely have the opportunity to try.
-Activities include woodland walks, nature detectives, scavenger hunts, Emily Grimes Music Therapy, The Greatest Showman Party with TOWIE, and Splats Circus.
-These activities help to increase the children's and young people's selfesteem and challenge the perception they have of themselves.
+Activities included woodland walks, climbing wall, archery, abseiling, animal therapy, music therapy, showtime, and circus skills.
+These activities help to increase the children's and young people's self-esteem and challenge the perception they have of themselves.
 With different activities each day, children and young people grow in confidence and learn new skills in a natural environment, while having lots of fun.